Why you can’t manually stop or start a G7

 A G7 (or One+) session starts automatically on the device as soon as you use the applicator to insert it.
 There is no need to manually start the session.

-With the G6 transmitter, you could use it for up to 110 days, allowing up to 11 sensors to be used sequentially with a single transmitter.
-When starting a new G6 sensor, you first had to stop the previous session because a transmitter can only run one session at a time.
-This is why stopping a G6 sensor was necessary.
+With the G6 transmitter, you could use a single transmitter for up to 110 days, allowing up to 11 sensors to be used sequentially with it.
+When starting a new G6 sensor, you had to stop the previous session first because the transmitter could only run one session at a time.
+This is why a “stop” function was necessary for G6.

-In contrast, the G7 integrates both the sensor and transmitter into a single device.
-Once used, it cannot be reused.
-If you stop a G7 session, you will never be able to start another on the same device.
-That’s why there’s no need for a manual stop function with the G7.
+In contrast, the G7 integrates both the sensor and transmitter into a single, disposable device.
+Once a session is finished, the device cannot be reused.
+If you stop a G7 session, you will never be able to restart it.
+Because of this, a manual stop function is unnecessary.

-You might think stopping a G7 could prevent interference with your next one.
-However, just like the G6, stopping a G7 only ends the session—it does not stop the transmitter.
-A G7 transmitter continues sending Bluetooth data every five minutes, even after the session ends, for as long as the battery lasts (over 100 days).
-Stopping it does not affect transmission.
+You might think stopping a G7 would prevent Bluetooth interference with your next sensor.
+However, just like the G6, stopping a session only ends the data processing—it does not turn off the transmitter.
+A G7 transmitter continues sending Bluetooth signals every five minutes for as long as the battery lasts (which can be over 100 days), even after the session ends.
+Stopping the session does not affect these transmissions.

-To prevent accidental stoppage, the ability to stop a G7 has been removed from xDrip.
-Since stopping a G7 is unnecessary, removing this option ensures you won’t unintentionally disrupt its function.
+To prevent accidental stoppage, the ability to manually stop a G7 has been removed from xDrip.
+Removing this option ensures you won’t unintentionally end a session and permanently disable a functional sensor.

 How to start a G7